-The Division of Child and Adolescent Psychiatry at Cincinnati Children’s features seven inpatient units.
-These acute crisis units focus on stabilizing patients, most of whom stay an average of 3-5 days.
+The Division of Child and Adolescent Psychiatry at Cincinnati Children’s acute crisis units focus on stabilizing patients, most of whom stay an average of three to five days.

 Throughout your child’s inpatient hospitalization, she will have the opportunity to participate in daily group therapy sessions.
 These sessions focus on topics such as social skills, self-expression, coping skills, recreation and life skills.
 Groups include:

 Our staff design groups to provide the maximum benefit for your child.
 They are an integral part of your child’s treatment.
 More information about our therapy groups.

 When a child is admitted to one of our inpatient units, our occupational therapists conduct an assessment to see if occupational therapy could help him address difficulties with completing daily and routine tasks, interacting with peers and staff, effectively managing frustration and mood changes, and organizing thoughts for effective problem solving.